 has otherwise engaged in conduct contrary to the interests of other Subscribers or the Registrar, which may impact on a Conveyancing Transaction; or

 the Subscriber is subject to an order or directions of a court, tribunal, professional regulator or disciplinary body, which may impact on a Conveyancing Transaction.

-Territory has the meaning given to it in the ECNL.
+Territory means the Australian Capital Territory and the Northern Territory of Australia.